 Q20 “Do you use an ERP or are you proficient with MS Excel, what type of Logistics methods are involved in transporting the materials, and how do you ensure timely deliveries of supplies?”

 Q21) “How would you help controlling procurement spend”

 Read this blog which will help you to answer this question.

 Q22) “What are the major KPI’s for the Supply Chain you have encountered cross-functionality between Logistics, warehousing, Procurement and Demand & Planning forecasting “

 Q23) “What is S&OP and why to follow S&OP sequence?”

-Well, I hope we all enjoyed the Supply Chain Interview Questions, and have learned a thing or two about supply chain.
+Well, I hope we all enjoyed the Supply Chain Interview Questions, and have learned a thing or two about the supply chain.
 My desire is to give every Supply Chain Professional a better view of what they will possibly face in their next supply chain interview.
 I hope I have done justice to most of the Supply Chain Interview Questions asked.
 If you have more Supply Chain Interview Questions or additions to make, feel free to add them.
 I am open to learning, and welcome new ideas too!!

 Lastly, if after reading this blog you are wondering you should search for your next supply chain move for bigger and better things, you should watch my vlog below or other videos!